foopod/blog-3.0/_posts/2018-05-23-leading-lines.md

 ![](/public/images/2018-05-23-1-1024.jpg)

-In the example above you can see how the path curves into the distance bringing attention to the clearing in the distance.
+In the example above you can see how the path curves into the distance.
+It brings attention to the clearing.

 ![](/public/images/2018-05-23-2-1024.jpg)